WallarooLabs/wally/testing/performance/apps/python/market_spread/README.md

 ## Running Market Spread

 In order to run the application you will need Machida, Giles Sender, and the Cluster Shutdown tool.
-To build them, please see the [Linux](/book/getting-started/linux-setup.md) or [Mac OS](/book/getting-started/macos-setup.md) setup instructions.
+To build them, please see the [Linux](/book/getting-started/linux-setup.md) or [MacOS](/book/getting-started/macos-setup.md) setup instructions.

 You will need five separate shells to run this application.
 Open each shell and go to the `testing/performance/apps/python/market_spread` directory.